RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - If not specified the default input will be true.

 ## ARAX_overlay
-### overlay(action=overlay_exposures_data)
+### overlay(action=predict_drug_treats_disease)

-`overlay_exposures_data` overlays edges with p-values obtained from the ICEES+ (Integrated Clinical and Environmental Exposures Service) knowledge provider.
+`predict_drug_treats_disease` utilizes a machine learning model (trained on KP ARAX/KG1) to assign a probability that a given drug/chemical_substance treats a disease/phenotypic feature.
+For more information about how this model was trained and how it performs, please see [this publication](https://doi.org/10.1101/765305).
-This information is included in edge attributes with the name `icees_p-value`.
+The drug-disease treatment prediction probability is included as an edge attribute (with the attribute name `probability_treats`).
-You have the choice of applying this to all edges in the knowledge graph, or only between specified source/target qnode IDs.
-If the latter, the data is added in 'virtual' edges with the type `has_icees_p-value_with`.
+You have the choice of applying this to all appropriate edges in the knowledge graph, or only between specified source/target qnode id's (make sure one is a chemical_substance, and the other is a disease or phenotypic_feature).
+If the later, virtual edges are added with the relation specified by `virtual_edge_type` and the type `probably_treats`.
+Use cases include:

+* Overlay drug the probability of any drug in your knowledge graph treating any disease via `overlay(action=predict_drug_treats_disease)`
+* For specific drugs and diseases/phenotypes in your graph, add the probability that the drug treats them with something like `overlay(action=predict_drug_treats_disease, source_qnode_id=n02, target_qnode_id=n00, virtual_relation_label=P1)`
+* Subsequently remove low-probability treating drugs with `overlay(action=predict_drug_treats_disease)` followed by `filter_kg(action=remove_edges_by_attribute, edge_attribute=probability_treats, direction=below, threshold=.6, remove_connected_nodes=t, qnode_id=n02)`

-This can be applied to an arbitrary knowledge graph (i.e. not just those created/recognized by Expander Agent).
+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

 #### parameters:

+* ##### virtual_relation_label

+    - An optional label to help identify the virtual edge in the relation field.

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `N1` and `J2` are examples of valid inputs.

+* ##### source_qnode_id

+    - A specific source query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+* ##### target_qnode_id

+    - A specific target query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `n00` and `n01` are examples of valid inputs.

+### overlay(action=compute_ngd)

+`compute_ngd` computes a metric (called the normalized Google distance) based on edge soure/target node co-occurrence in abstracts of all PubMed articles.
+This information is then included as an edge attribute with the name `normalized_google_distance`.
+You have the choice of applying this to all edges in the knowledge graph, or only between specified source/target qnode id's.
+If the later, virtual edges are added with the type specified by `virtual_relation_label`.

+Use cases include:

+* focusing in on edges that are well represented in the literature
+* focusing in on edges that are under-represented in the literature

+This can be applied to an arbitrary knowledge graph as possible edge types are computed dynamically (i.e. not just those created/recognized by the ARA Expander team).

+#### parameters:

+* ##### default_value

+    - The default value of the normalized Google distance (if its value cannot be determined)

+    - Acceptable input types: string.

+    - This is not a required parameter and may be omitted.

+    - `0` and `inf` are examples of valid inputs.

+    - If not specified the default input will be inf.

 * ##### virtual_relation_label